 A driver who drives too fast for conditions may cause an accident.
 To hold a driver accountable through a civil lawsuit, an accident victim usually needs to establish a negligence claim.
 The elements of negligence are duty, breach of duty, causation, and damages.
 These must be proven by a preponderance of the evidence.
 All drivers owe a duty to use reasonable care while driving.
 It is generally not reasonable to drive so fast that you cannot stop in time to avoid causing injuries to others.

 A jury is likely to find that driving too fast for conditions is a breach of duty.
 For example, if it is raining heavily for the first time in a while, the road is especially slick.
 A person who is driving 65 mph on the freeway may be driving too fast to see a line of traffic stopped and spin out of control, hitting multiple stopped cars in his path.
 Although the driver was going 65 mph, he was going too fast for the heavy rain and breached his duty to use due care.

 If you are hurt because one or more people were driving too fast for conditions, you may be able to recover compensation from whoever was responsible.
 In most cases, insurers do not offer unrepresented plaintiffs the full amount to which they may be entitled.
 Sharifi Firm represents motor vehicle collision victims in Los Angeles and other Southern California cities, such as San Bernardino, Riverside, Temecula, and Rancho Cucamonga.
-Contact us at 1-866-422-7222 or use our online form to schedule a free, no-obligation consultation.
+Contact us at 1-866-422-7222 or use our online form to schedule a free, no-obligation consultation with an attorney.